luk400/vim-jukit/README.md

 This will open a new kitty terminal window, activate the virtual environment using the given command, and then open the python shell with the matplotlib backend for inline plotting (if `b:inline_plotting == 1`).

-## Other notes:
+## Other notes to be aware of

-* When using ipython, be aware that the text is copied to the system clipboard and then pasted into the ipython shell using '%paste', thus modifying the contents of your system clipboard.
+* When using ipython, be aware that the code is copied to the system clipboard and then pasted into the ipython shell using '%paste', thus modifying the contents of your system clipboard.
 * Converting ipynb-files using the `jukit#SaveNBToFile()` function has only been tested with pdf and html output thus far, and there are cases where converting to pdf may fail (e.g. when an image in the notebook should by displayed using a hyperlink).
+* Everytime you open the python shell using `jukit#PythonSplit()` with `b:inline_plotting=1`, matplotlib is automatically imported at the beginning (to specify the backend matplotlib should use).